Muen1/linear_regression_model/README.md

 * Tap Predict Yield.
 * The app sends a POST request to the Render API.
 * Predicted yield displays instantly.

+## project stucture and deployment explanation
+**The root folder is used ONLY for deployment on Railway**, while the actual project files are stored inside the summative/ directory.